Victor Feguer

-Victor Harry Feguer (1935 – March 15, 1963) was a convicted murderer and the last federal inmate executed in the United States before the moratorium on the death penalty following Furman v.
-Georgia, and the last person put to death in the state of Iowa.
-While the media did not pay much attention to Feguer or his execution at the time, Timothy McVeigh's execution sparked renewed media interest in him.
+Victor Harry Feguer (June 10, 1935 – March 15, 1963) was an American convicted murderer who was known as the last federal inmate executed in the United States before the moratorium on the death penalty following Furman v.
+Georgia, as well as the last person put to death in the state of Iowa.
+While the media did not pay much attention to Feguer or his execution at the time, Timothy McVeigh's execution sparked renewed media interest in him nearly four decades later.

 Background

 Feguer was a drifter, native to the state of Michigan.
 In the summer of 1960, Feguer arrived in Dubuque, Iowa, renting a room at a decrepit boarding house.
 Soon after arriving, Feguer began phoning physicians alphabetically from the local Yellow Pages and found Dr. Edward Bartels.
 Feguer claimed that a woman needed medical attention.
 When Dr. Bartels arrived, Feguer kidnapped and killed him in Illinois.
 Bartels' body was found in a cornfield there with a single gunshot to the head.
 A few days later, Feguer was arrested in Birmingham, Alabama, after trying to sell Dr. Bartels' car to James B. Alford, who tipped off the FBI.
 Alford later told a local newspaper he suspected Feguer was a crook because he had an out-of-state car but no title papers.

 Authorities believe that Feguer had kidnapped and killed Dr. Bartels in order to gain access to any drugs that Bartels may have carried to treat patients.
 Because Feguer transported his hostage across state lines, federal charges were filed against Feguer.
 In his defense, Feguer claimed a drug addict from Chicago, whom Feguer met in Dubuque, had actually murdered Bartels.
 Feguer said he killed the drug addict and dumped his body in the Mississippi River.
 However, authorities could not find any evidence that this other person ever existed.

-Feguer was tried and convicted in federal court for these crimes.
+Because Feguer crossed state lines during the commission of the crimes, he was tried and convicted in federal court.
 He was sentenced to death.
 Feguer submitted an appeal, which was denied.
 At that point, only President John F. Kennedy could have commuted the death sentence.
 Iowa's governor, Harold Hughes, an opponent of capital punishment, along with Feguer's attorney, contacted Kennedy to request clemency for Feguer.
 Kennedy thought the crime was so brutal that he denied their request.